 (5) UC San Diego schedule of classes.
 It is customary about halfway through a quarter for the campus schedule of classes to be offered in the next quarter to go live.
 (To find the exact date when the next online schedule will be available, look in the academic year of interest at the Enrollment and Registration Calendars page.)
 The schedule also shows all classes that were offered each quarter and summer session over the previous 24 months.
 Past offerings may be worth looking at to detect patterns; just understand that they are not a guarantee of what will happen in the future.

-Once the aforementioned web pages are opened, it should be easy to what courses you have yet to take.
+Once the aforementioned web pages are opened, it should be easy to see what courses you have yet to take.
 Use the planned course offerings and schedule of classes sites to plan for the coming quarter and tentatively for future quarters.
-Click here for a downloadable Course Planning Worksheet which you can use to fill in what courses you intend to take each term.
+Click here for a Google Sheets Course Planning Worksheet Copy which you can use to fill in what courses you intend to take each term.

 Here is advice and information to be aware of as you proceed:

 – A departmental requirement is that you earn a letter grade of “C-” or better in all coursework to be applied to the requirements of your major.
 (Click as appropriate for information on repeating a course and grades.)

 – It is campus policy that a full-time undergraduate student should complete 36 units of coursework over any three consecutive quarters.
 (A course is considered completed if you earned a “P” or letter grade other than “F”, but the Department of Mathematics has its own rule on grades for required coursework.
 See above.)